QILINXIE02/todo-app/README.md

 # todo-app

+## Phase 1 Requirements
+This application currently combines application state and user settings at the top level, which was a good proof of concept.
+However, to make it production-ready, we need to properly modularize the application into separate components and implement the Context API to manage basic application settings.

+In Phase 1, global state is managed through the Context API, specifically in the `Settings` context.
+This context provides settings such as the number of items to display per screen, whether to hide completed items, and the default sorting field.
+Components consume these settings by accessing the `SettingsContext`, either directly or through custom hooks, and utilizing the settings values provided by the context.

 Day 1:
 ## UML: ![alt text](img/UML.png)

 ### Global State Consumption:

-In Phase 1, global state is managed through the Context API, specifically in the `Settings` context.
-This context provides settings such as the number of items to display per screen, whether to hide completed items, and the default sorting field.
-Components consume these settings by accessing the `SettingsContext`, either directly or through custom hooks, and utilizing the settings values provided by the context.

 ### Operation of the `useForm()` Hook: